Farms in main Argentina grains province to strike

 Labor disruptions are common in Argentina, where double-digit annual inflation fuels steep wage demands.
 Some strikes last only hours or a few days, and the government intervenes when they drag on long enough to halt key soy and corn exports.

-But President Cristina Fernandez, who has feuded for years with the farm sector over state-centric policies such as the curbs her government puts on corn and wheat exports, would not be able to force farmers to resume selling agricultural products should the strike continue past Sunday.
+But President Cristina Fernandez, who has feuded for years with the farm sector over state-centric policies such as the curbs her government puts on corn and wheat exports, would not be able to force farmers to resume selling agricultural products should the strike spread past Buenos Aires.

-The drought, which hit during the December-January dog days of the Southern Hemisphere summer, reduced soy yields by 23 percent this year compared with last year's harvest, the country's CREA growers association said on Monday.

-The Agriculture Ministry expects a soy crop of 42.9 million tonnes this year, far under the 50 million tonnes it projected at the start of the season.

-Soybeans are a key source of state revenue thanks to a 35-percent export tax.
+Soybeans are a key source of government revenue thanks to a 35-percent export tax.
 World demand has grown fast enough that Argentine farmers have been able to turn a profit nonetheless.
-But they worry that if tax hikes are approved in Buenos Aires and Entre Rios, other provinces will follow.
+But they worry that if the tax hike is approved in Buenos Aires, other provinces will follow.